yajiex/Reading-notes-for-Professional-JavaScript-for-Web-Developers/chapter_12_dom_levels_2_and_3.md

   2. The given node is inserted into the position in the original document where the range was.
   3. The contents of the document fragment are added to the given node.
 * You can collapse a range by using the `collapse()` method, which accepts a single argument: a Boolean value indicating which end of the range to collapse to.
 If the argument is `true`, then the range is collapsed to its starting point; if it is `false`, the range is collapsed to its ending point.
 To determine if a range is already collapsed, you can use the `collapsed` property
+* You can use the `compareBoundaryPoints()` method to determine if the ranges have any boundaries (start or end) in common.
+The method accepts two arguments: the range to compare to and how to compare
+* `detach()` method detaches the range from the document on which it was created
 *